aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119;@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-# Extensions to the ACME Protocol: The "directory" Resource
+# Extensions to the Directory Object

 An ACME server which wishes to provide renewal information **MUST** include a new field, `renewalInfo`, in its directory object.